 1. CTR- Click through rates

-CTR is the percentage of recipients who clicked on the links mentioned in the email.
+CTR is one of the most important metrics in the email marketing analytics report.
+It is the percentage of recipients who clicked on the links mentioned in the email.
 The most common metrics tracked by marketers is CTR.
 It is a detailed picture of the subscribers’ response, as it gives a clear picture of each individual email you’ve sent.
-CTR shows the people that are engaging with your content, brand or offers and things that they wish to know more.
+CTR shows the percentage of people that are engaging with your content, brand or offers and also the things that they wish to know more.

 2. Hard Bounces

 When you send a message to an email address that no longer exists it is a complete waste.
-Most major service providers closely monitor bounces.
+Hence, most major service providers closely monitor bounces.
 Remove people from your list even after one single bounce.
+Try to manage your bounces.
 If you procrastinate it will lead to reduced delivery rate.